nastynorm/table-tennis-scoreboard/README.md

-# Raspberry Pi Zero 2 W: Table Tennis Scoreboard Kiosk Setup
+# Raspberry Pi 4: Table Tennis Scoreboard Kiosk Setup

 Goal

 - Serve your Astro scoreboard locally on the Pi.
 - Launch Chromium in full-screen kiosk mode displaying it on boot.
-- Work reliably on a Pi Zero 2 W with minimal overhead.
+- Work reliably on a Pi 4 with optimal performance and dual display support.

 ## Step 1 — Install Raspberry Pi OS Lite (64-bit)